Harvey Weinstein’s Lawyers Quiz Model About His Testicles

 Weinstein’s defense team, however, insisted to jurors that the women taking the stand are liars who knowingly engaged in “transactional sex” with the once-famous producer.
 Mark Werksman, one of Weinstein’s lawyers, went so far insist that Jennifer Siebel Newsom, who is set to testify in this case, would “be just another bimbo who slept with Harvey Weinstein to get ahead in Hollywood” if she wasn’t married to California Gov. Gavin Newsom.

-But on Wednesday, jurors continued to hear Jane Doe 1’s allegations, which she said began after Weinstein unexpectedly showed up to her hotel room in February 2013.
-She said that after Weinstein offered her a message, she was “kind of hysterical through tears” when he eventually forced her mouth toward his penis.
+But on Wednesday, jurors continued to hear Jane Doe 1’s allegations, which she said began after Weinstein unexpectedly showed up at her hotel room in February 2013.
+She said that after Weinstein offered her a massage, she was “kind of hysterical through tears” when he eventually forced her mouth toward his penis.

 “I was afraid for my life, I was afraid for my kids.
 I was afraid for my reputation,” she added.